Calamity210/BirbLang/docs/docs/Core/map.md

 `bool isNotEmpty`

-True if this Map is not empty.
+Returns a bool that is true if this Map is not empty.

 **Example**
 ```dart